gstempel/SnailRealEstate/README.md

 between the symbol and commands.

 Ex:

 	* ls -a -l
 	* ls -a| wc
 	* ls -a | wc

 All of the above are acceptable.

 Ex of unacceptable syntax:

-	1. ls-a
+	* ls-a
-	2. ls -a   |        wc
+	* ls -a   |        wc
-	3. ls -a>	filename
+	* ls -a>	filename

-You can only do one redirection or pipe per statement.
+You can only do one redirection and/or one pipe per statement (one of each is okay!).

 ## Features:
 	  * Forks and executes commands